What is Wound Ostomy Nursing?

 What Does a Wound, Ostomy, and Continence (WOC) care Nurse Do?

 A WOC nurse will frequently work with patients who have active open wounds.
-Those wounds may have resulted from surgical ostomy creation, which may be permanent or temporary as a a result of a number of health conditions.
-Some of those illnesses include cancer of the bowels or reproductive organs, diverticulitis, trauma, volvulus, necrotic bowel or as a result of radiation treatments.
+Those wounds may have resulted from surgical ostomy creation, which may be permanent or temporary as a result of a number of health conditions.
+Some of those illnesses include cancer of the bowels or reproductive organs, diverticulitis, trauma, volvulus, necrotic bowel, or as a result of radiation treatments.

 Because of the exposure of internal organs to the outside environment through an ostomy, ostomy nurses must be particularly attentive and detailed, to ensure wounds heal well without infection.
 They must also be able to adequately determine whether an individual with an ostomy is able to self-care in a responsible manner to ensure safety and prevention of infection.

-Procedures and Services Provided by WOC Nurses
+What Procedures and Services are Provided by WOC Nurses?

 - Checking patient skin for signs of tears, stress, ulcerations or infection